- TXBA Locals Join Us

 - The StageMusic

 This pedal shootout was done in 2008.
-I used as many OD/Distortion pedals as I could find at my local guitar store.
+I used as many OD/Distortion pedals as I could find at my local guitar store and compared them at 3 different settings.

 For this setting, whatever distortion control was available on the pedal was turned all the way down.
 The tone controls were adjusted to match the sound of the clean signal as closely as possible, and the volume set to provide a slight volume boost to the amp.